man-group/ArcticDB/docs/mkdocs/docs/index.md

 ## What is ArcticDB?

 ArcticDB is an embedded/serverless database engine designed to integrate with Pandas and the Python Data Science ecosystem.
-ArcticDB enables you to store, retrieve and process DataFrames at scale, backed by commodity object storage.
+ArcticDB enables you to store, retrieve and process DataFrames at scale, backed by commodity object storage (S3-compatible storages and Azure Blob Storage are both supported).

-Object storage we support:

-- **S3**
-- **Azure Blob Storage**

 ArcticDB requires *zero additional infrastructure* beyond a running Python environment and access to object storage and can be **installed in seconds.**